firstrow/feature-science/readme.md

 php benchmarks/experiment.php  13.80s
 ```

-So, its around +0.4s total execution time for each 1000 requests.
+So, its around +0.4s total execution time for each 1000 requests or 0.0004ms per one request.

 ## Todo
  - Track memory usage